stonepros/stone/doc/man/8/rbd.rst

 ========

-RBD images are striped over many objects, which are then stored by the Ceph distributed object store (RADOS).
+RBD images are striped over many objects, which are then stored by the Stone distributed object store (RADOS).
 As a result, read and write requests for the image are distributed across many nodes in the cluster, generally preventing any single node from becoming a bottleneck when individual images get large or busy.